Densf2/aws-lambda-play/README.md

-simple test for checke web page on playwright-core package and headless chromium browser
+simple test for check web page on playwright-core package and headless chromium browser

 for deployment the code to lambda: